parmonov98/sms-hub/prd.md

 Track usage and pricing for reporting and billing.

-Support delivery status updates via webhooks and/or polling.
+Support delivery status updates via polling.

 Non-Goals